About Gaming Together

 What We Do

 Gaming Together offers after-school gaming groups, summer camps, and school break camps.
 Dungeons & Dragons is our main activity: kids each play a fantasy, Lord-of-the-Rings style hero they create, and they work together as a group to make decisions, defeat monsters, solve puzzles, and finish quests.
-D&D offers structured, turn-based interactions where less confident kids will flourish, while the unstructured break times let them work on joining in and being heard.

 The Benefits of Gaming